Driver’s License Suspension

 Any New York conviction for DWI or DWAI-Drugs will result in a revocation of the driver’s license.
 The questions are: for how long, and what do you need to do to get it back?
 The length of a driver’s license revocation can vary a great deal according to several factors.
 These include the specific drunk driving offense charged, prior DWI or DWAI convictions, aggravating factors in the present case, or even the age of the driver arrested.

 DMV Hearings On Driver’s License Suspension Issues

-To find out how you can protect your driver’s license or at least limit the length of a revocation to the shortest possible period, contact an experienced White Plains attorney for driver’s license suspension at Greenspan & Greenspan in White Plains or New City.
+To find out how you can protect your driver’s license or at least limit the length of a revocation to the shortest possible period, contact an experienced White Plains attorney for driver’s license suspension at Greenspan & Greenspan P.C. in White Plains or New City.
 Our law firm has counseled DWI defendants about the legal and practical aspects of drunk driving arrests since 1959.
 We offer dependable advice and vigorous advocacy on the driver’s license protection issues you’ll face while we’re defending you on the criminal charges.